CodeMaster1101/online-booking-restaurant/README.md

 The Public section is based on the client's functionalities.
 Every client has the following functionalities:

-- View of all the tables
+- View of the home page for the restoraunt.
-- Viewing every table in detail -> every reservation on this table.
 - Reserving a table at a certain time and day.
 - Canceling the same reservation -> input username and password.

 ### RULES:

 ### Reserving

 The client must fill in a form containing the username and password of the client.
-The form allows the user to select the date-time for the reservation using a calendar.
+The form allows the user to select the date for the reservation using a calendar.
-Now, for the service to be functional and fair for every client, the form asks the client how long will they be sitting approximately.
-Each reservation has a "fee" that the client must pay in advance to insure that the they will in fact show up to the reservation.
-For every hour of the reservation duration, the client has to pay plus 150 mkd.
+Now, for the service to be functional and fair for every client, the form asks the client at which period of the day they would like to attend to their reservation.
+There are three periods, "Breakfast" {07:00 AM - 12:00 PM}, "Lunch" {01:00 PM - 07:00 PM}, "Dinner" {08:00 PM - 10:00 PM}.
+Following the period, the user needs to specify a time of arrival within their respective period interval.
+Every reservation has a "fee" that the client must pay in advance to insure that the they will in fact show up on the reservation.
+Breakfast - 150.
+Lunch - 300.
+Dinner - 600.
 This must be accepted.

-### Canceling the reservation

-The canceling procedure must be executed within 15 minutes from the reserving moment.
-For example if the current local time is 18:00 the client must cancel their reservation until 18:16.
-If the client doesn't cancel it within 15 minutes, the reservation lives on.
+The minimal time to reserve must be within a day from now.
+For example, if today is 18/2/22, the minimum time to make a reservation would be on 19/2/22.

  ### Basic reservation procedure

-In case the client does not show up in the restoraunt within 45 minutes after the reservation time, the reservation dies and the fee from the reservation is transfered to the admin's balance.
+In case the client does not show up in the restoraunt within 50 minutes after the specified time, the reservation dies and the fee from the reservation is transfered to the admin's account.
 If the user is 50 minutes earlier before the time of the reservation the service will not find their reservation.

+### Canceling the reservation

+The canceling procedure must be executed within 2 hours from the reserving moment.
+For example if the current time is 06:00 PM the client must cancel their reservation until 08:00 PM.
+If the client doesn't cancel it within two hours, the reservation lives on.

 ## Waiter section

  This section follows the actions of the "waiter" - the person responsible for the reservations in the local place(restoraunt).